dopt/odopt/packages/@dopt/react/README.md

 **Note:** If `userId` is `undefined`, default objects with default states (e.g. all state values will default to `false`) will be returned from the associated hooks.

-### Flows and Blocks
+### Flows and blocks

-The Dopt React SDK gives you access to two related objects, Flows and Blocks.
-Flows are entities representing the Flow you designed in Dopt.
-Blocks are a subset of the Blocks in that Flow.
+The SDK gives you access to two related objects: flows and blocks.
+Flows are entities representing the flow you designed in Dopt.
+Blocks are a subset of the blocks in that flow.

-Flows objects available through the SDK are represented by the following type definition.
+Flow objects available through the SDK are represented by the following type definition:

 ```ts
 interface Flow<T = "flow"> {